 How the Exemption Works

-Only the portion of gifts and transfers that exceed the amount of the federal exemption are taxable.
+Only the portion of gifts and transfers that exceed the amount of the federal exemption is taxable.
 You—or your estate—would be taxed on $20,000 if the total value of your estate, gifts, and transfers amounted to $11.72 million at the time of your death.
 But this assumes that you did not pay the GST and gift taxes on lifetime transfers at the time you made them.
 You have that option if you want to preserve the exemption for your estate.

 Each time you dip into the exemption amount to avoid taxation during your lifetime, it subtracts from the total exemption, leaving less to protect your estate at the time of your death.

 The amount of the exemption has been adjusted annually for inflation since 2012, and that's expected to continue.
 But this might not prevent the exemption from being slashed to roughly half what it is now in 2025 or sooner.
-The GST tax rate has remained at 40 percent since 2014.
+The GST tax rate has remained at 40% since 2013.

 The Tax Cuts and Jobs Act

 When the Tax Cuts and Jobs Act (TCJA) went into effect in January 2018, it effectively doubled the amount of the estate/gift/GST exemption.
 The exemption increased from to $10 million before accounting for inflation adjustments.
 That $10 million figure worked out to $11.18 million with an inflation adjustment.

 The Annual Exclusion

 Not every dime you transfer during your lifetime will be taxed, because the IRC also affords taxpayers an annual exclusion from taxation.
 That exclusion is set at $15,000 per person per year as of 2021.
 If you should give your grandchild $20,000, only $5,000 of it would subtract from your lifetime exemption, or you could pay the GST tax on it in the year of the transfer.

 The History of the GST Tax Rate